Rkoost/PyQCAMS/README.md

 <p>The `example` folder contains a full example for simulating the reaction H<sub>2</sub> + Ca. </p>

+## Data
+A sample dataset to reproduce the figures in the example notebook can be found at https://figshare.com/s/8b923dab304005ae7a5c.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first